-The number of children living with caregivers has decreased in the latest quarter in line with an overall reduction in the number of children in out of home placements, however the proportion of placement types has remained relatively stable.
-Of children living with a caregiver, 88 percent are living with family/ whānau or with a caregiver of the same ethnicity.
+The number of children living in out of home placements has continued to decrease in the latest quarter, however the proportion who have an ethnicity match has remained relatively stable.
+Of children living with a caregiver, 88 percent are living with family/whānau or with a caregiver of the same ethnicity.